Japanese Skincare Secrets

 This goes with avoiding the sun, but it deserves its own category.
 If you walk into an average drug store in Japan, you’ll find a much larger selection of sunscreen products than likely anywhere else.
-Suncreen comes in the form of lotion, gel, mist, application sticks – all in different sizes, but the most common products you see are all small so it can easily fit in your purse for multiple reapplication.
+Sunscreen comes in the form of lotion, gel, mist, application sticks – all in different sizes, but the most common products you see are all small so it can easily fit in your purse for multiple reapplications.
 Aside from that, it’s fairly easy to find even high-end sunscreen products here such as La Roche-Posay as well as many tinted oil-free bases by Shiseido.

 3. Hydration is Queen

 Hydration is big in Japan and for good reason.
 Hydrated skin is dewy skin and dewy skin is fresh and youthful.
 There’s a big emphasis on hydration and it’s really as easy as picking up a can of Evian Hydrating Spray to keep your face moist.